-Mothers Project involves female volunteer lawyers visiting imprisoned mothers in Auckland Region Women’s Corrections Facility, Christchurch Women’s Prison, Arohata and Rimutaka in Wellington.
+Mothers Project involves female volunteer lawyers visiting imprisoned mothers in Auckland Region Women’s Corrections Facility, Christchurch Women’s Prison, Arohata and Upper Arohata Jail at Rimutaka Prison in Wellington.
 Working as a team, volunteers travel as a group to and from a prison each month where each visit lasts a few hours.
+Dates are agreed on with Department of Corrections in advance and transport is arranged.
 They visit units where mothers can ask to meet with them in a safe group setting.

 What to expect during a visit?

 Depending on the prison, mothers who seek assistance can sign up with staff to participate or can simply ‘walk up’ from the unit floor.
-Dates are agreed on with Department of Corrections in advance and transport is arranged.
 Once a mother signs a consent form and provides some general background information, the volunteers will seek to help.
 Few issues can be addressed immediately but most do not require time-consuming follow-up.
 Such follow up work is coordinated between volunteers, who often work together to help each other, and supervision is available if volunteers have questions.